NLeSC/geospatial-voxels/README.md

 # geospatial-voxels
-geospatial-voxels is a repository for doscumenting our voxelization algorithms for point clouds, curves and surfaces.
+geospatial-voxels is a repository for documenting our voxelization algorithms for point clouds, curves and surfaces.

 The algorithms for voxelization of curves and surfaces are based on the topological voxelization approach of Samuli Laine.

-Algorithms implemented by Pirouz Nourian, researcher @ TU Delft, Urbansim, 3D Geoinofrmation research group.
+The algorithms were designed by Pirouz Nourian, researcher @ TU Delft, Urbanism and 3D Geo-information research group.
-C++ and C versions have been implemnted by Ken Arroyo Ahori (researcher @ TU Delft, Urbansim, 3D Geoinofrmation research group) and Romulo Goncalves (E Science researcher @ Nethelrands eScience Centre Amsterdam NLeSC).
+The C++ and C versions have been conceived by Ken Arroyo Ahori (researcher @ TU Delft, Urbanism, 3D Geo-information research group) and Romulo Goncalves (eScience researcher @ Netherlands eScience Centre Amsterdam NLeSC).

-The software provided with the Apache 2.0 License, which implies...
+The software provided under the Apache 2.0 License, for more information read the document LICENSE.